Hensel's lemma for the norm principle for spinor groups: A reduction when , , and are unramified over

-\section{A reduction when $h$ and $D$ are unramified over $L$}
+\section{A reduction when $h$, $D$, and $\lambda$ are unramified over $L$}

-Throughout this section we assume that $h$ and $D$ are unramified over $L$ and will prove a reduction of the main theorem under this assumption.
+Throughout this section we assume that $h$, $D$, and $\lambda$ are unramified over $L$ (by $\lambda$ being unramified we mean it is a unit over $L$ up to squares) and will prove a reduction of the main theorem under this assumption.
 In this case, we may assume that the group $Spin(h)$ and its center $Z$ are actually defined over $\mathcal{O}_L$ and by base change we obtain $Spin(h)$ and $Z$ over $L$.
 Consider the following commutative exact diagram, induced by the base change $\mathcal{O}_L \longrightarrow L$:

 In the above diagram, the maps $c_L$, $i_L$, and $w_L$ are injective group homomorphisms, and the maps $j_L$ and $\theta_L$ have trivial kernels by \cite{17}.